Travel brands and travel influencers are a match made in heaven.

-Most of these lists will also describe the niche that each of these influencers cater to.
-Some lists are dedicated entirely to a specific segment, like this list of family travel influencers.
+Most of these lists will also describe the niche that each of these influencers caters to.
+Some lists are dedicated entirely to a specific segment, such as family travel.

 Some of these lists even break down the different brands each influencer has worked with.
 This is very important because you’ll be able to fast track your research.
 If an influencer has worked with related brands or brands within the same vertical (that aren’t a direct competitor) they may be a good fit for your campaign.

 Social Media – Instagram/Twitter/Facebook/Snapchat

 Instagram, Twitter, and Facebook all give you the option to search for influencers by hashtag.
 Search for hashtags related to your niche and try including the words “influencer” or “influencers” too.
 You’ll likely have to sift through a lot of “wannabe” influencers to find the right people, but this is a great way to get more for your investment.